GitHub Actions

 mkdir -p .deploy4j

-cat > .deploy4j/secrets << "EOF"
+cat > .deploy4j/secrets << EOF

 DOCKER_USERNAME=$DOCKER_USERNAME